Rishit-dagli/MakeCode-Android/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

 This project is completely inspired by [Microsoft Build 2020 Student Zone](https://github.com/microsoft/StudentsAtBuild).
-From the wonderful talks presented at  [Microsoft Build 2020 Student Zone](https://github.com/microsoft/StudentsAtBuild) about [Microsoft MakeCode
-Arcade](https://arcade.makecode.com/), I noticed that there was no native suppport or any such tool to convert or un the games made in
-MakeCode in Android or IoS.
+From the wonderful talks presented at  [Microsoft Build 2020 Student Zone](https://github.com/microsoft/StudentsAtBuild) about [Microsoft MakeCode Arcade](https://arcade.makecode.com/), I noticed that there was no native suppport or any such tool to convert or run the games made in MakeCode in Android or IoS.
 This project shows how you could run your MakeCode project on Android (IoS support coming soon!).
-The project is completely **beginner friendly** which means even if you don't know about Android, you can still get the project up and running
-(Detailed instructions meantioned below)
+The project is completely **beginner friendly** which means even if you don't know about Android, you can still get the project up and running (Detailed instructions meantioned below)

 If you have contributed in any form to this project, reporting [Issues](https://github.com/Rishit-dagli/MakeCode-Android/issues) and/or opening [Pull Requests](https://github.com/Rishit-dagli/MakeCode-Android/pulls) find your name and photo at [Contributors ✨](#contributors-)

 ## What this document contains